aimms/documentation/webui/combination-chart-widget.rst

 Miscellaneous
 ----------------

-In the Miscellaneous tab of the column chart options editor, other options may be set such as the title of the widget and the indicator whether or not the widget is visible on the page (besides literals, both may be specified through model identifiers as well):
+In the Miscellaneous tab of the combination chart options editor, other options may be set such as the title of the widget and a binary indicator whether or not the widget is visible on the page (besides literals, both may be specified using model identifiers as well):

 .. image:: images/ColumnChart-Miscellaneous-Options-1.png
     :align: center

 |

-The specified chart title is reflected on the widget header:
+The specified chart title is then reflected on the widget header:

 .. image:: images/ColumnChart-Miscellaneous-1.png
     :align: center